Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

 with the polarization tensor

-The closed-form differential Equation \eqref{eq:pol_force_eq} can be solved using a Green's function $G_0$, resulting in the following expression for the displacement gradient
+The closed-form differential equation \eqref{eq:pol_force_eq} can be solved using a Green's function $G_0$, resulting in the following expression for the displacement gradient

-where $\varGamma_0= \varepsilon G_0 \nabla$ denotes the Green-Eshelby operator for strains \cite{grimm21}.
-It is important to note that the divergence operator $\nabla$ plays a crucial role in defining the discretization scheme used \cite{willot15}, see Appendix A for a detailed discussion.
-By substituting the solution \eqref{eq:green_conv} into the strain expression \eqref{eq:local_strain}, and applying the definition of the polarization tensor \eqref{eq:polarization_tensor}, we obtain the Lippmann-Schwinger equation
+where $\varGamma_0= \varepsilon G_0 \operatorname{div}$ denotes the Green-Eshelby operator for strains \cite{grimm21}.
+By substituting solution \eqref{eq:green_conv} into the strain expression \eqref{eq:local_strain}, and applying the definition of the polarization tensor \eqref{eq:polarization_tensor}, we obtain a fixed-point formulation of the Lippmann–Schwinger equation

-However, since the Green-Eshelby operator has a known analytical form in Fourier space, Equation \eqref{eq:green_conv} can be transformed accordingly, yielding
+However, since the Green-Eshelby operator has a known analytical form in Fourier space, equation \eqref{eq:green_conv} can be transformed accordingly, yielding

-where the Fast Fourier Transform $\mathcal{F}[\mathbf{\,\bigcdot\,}]$ is employed for efficient computation.
+where the Fast Fourier Transform $\mathcal{F}[\mathbf{\,\bigcdot\,}]$ is employed for efficient computation of equation \eqref{eq:green_conv} in momentum space.
 Throughout this paper, variables in momentum space are denoted by a wide line above the symbol to distinguish them from their counterparts in spatial space.

 Finally, the FFT-based Homogenization algorithm \ref{algo:fft} is derived by incorporating the Fourier representation of the Green-Eshelby operator \eqref{eq:green_conv_momentum} into the Lippmann-Schwinger Equation \eqref{eq:lippmann_schwinger}.
 The algorithm iteratively refines the initial approximation of the local strain, conveniently initialized as the mean strain $\mathbf{E}$, by accounting for local variations in the material structure.
-The iterations continue until a predefined accuracy threshold $\delta_\mathrm{tol}$ is achieved.
+The iterations continue until a predefined accuracy threshold $\delta_\mathrm{tol}$ is reached.